-- The chat icon should appear on the lower left-hand page of every sales or service-oriented website and on all steps of the shopping cart process
+- The chat icon appears on the lower right-hand corner of every sales or service-oriented page and on all steps of the shopping cart process

 - Tailor the colors and text of the chat window to represent your brand voice

 - The chat icon should only appear when an agent or salesperson is available

 - Keep the pre-chat form limited to a minimum of fields for the consumer to complete.
 With each question, abandonment can increase by 45%.